Koushith/Periple/README.md

 A personal Journaling app

-Journaling app. there are a lot of journaling apps out there. so be nice and free. learn full-stack development by building this app. focus on functionality rather than perfecting.
+There are a lot of journaling apps out there. so be nice and free. learn full-stack development by building this application. focus on functionality rather than perfecting.

 Tech:

-Frontend- React/Next.js
+- Frontend- React/Next.js
-Backend - Node.js/Express
+- Backend - Node.js/Express
-Database- MongoDB
+- Database- MongoDB

 Note: